Uniqueness and non-uniqueness pairs for the fractional Laplacian: Abstract

 \section{Abstract}

-We establish sufficient conditions on discrete subsets of $\mathbb{R}^d$ for them to form a uniqueness or a non--uniqueness pair for the fractional Laplacian.
-Specifically, assuming that $f=0$ on $\Lambda$ and that $(-\Delta)^sf=0$ on $M$, where $\Lambda, M \subset \mathbb{R}^d$ are discrete, we find sufficient conditions on these sets that force $f$ to vanish identically, and we provide examples in which non--uniqueness occurs.
-Some of the ideas used in the proofs also extend to a broader class of multiplier operators.
+We study uniqueness and non-uniqueness pairs for the fractional Laplacian in the discrete setting.
+More precisely, under mild regularity assumptions on a function $f$ satisfying $f=0$ on $\Lambda$ and $(-\Delta)^s f=0$ on $M$, where $\Lambda, M \subset \mathbb{R}^d$ are discrete, we find sufficient conditions on these sets that force $f$ to vanish identically, and we provide examples in which non-uniqueness occurs.
+The uniqueness proofs combine decay estimates forced by discrete zero sets with analytic continuation, while the non-uniqueness results are obtained from an interpolation theorem.